david-wei-01001/Leetcode/README.md

 # Leetcode
 This Repository will record all my solutions to Leetcode Problems.

-In particular this is going to record my progress in learning a new language: C++ for now.
+In particular, this is going to record my progress in learning a new language: C++ for now.

 # Achievements

-- The runtime of my solution to the following beats 100% of C ++ submissions:
+- The runtime to the following beats 100% of C ++ submissions:
     - \#2073 Time Needed to Buy Tickets
     - \#7 Reverse Integer